CERN/TIGRE/Frontispiece/Gallery.md

 **Description** Recosntruction of a panel shift micro-CT scan of a coffee bean.
 The recosntructed images are 3340 x 3340 x 900 voxels, with 2134 projection of size 3780 x 900.
 This recosntruction is to showcase possibility of very large reconstruction using TIGRE.
 Reconstruction using FDK and GCLS (a very memory heavy algorithm) are shown.

-**Images are too large for GitHub, clock on the images to dowloand them**
+**Images are too large for GitHub, clock on the image description links to dowloand them**

 ![im](https://raw.githubusercontent.com/CERN/TIGRE/master/Frontispiece/coffee.png)